shadow-mooses/shadow-mooses/README.md

 ## What do I do?

-I've recently pivoted to more of a technical role, after graduating from a course at MIT. learning more about development and setting up ETL/ELT pipelines to cloud storage/computing clusters with orchestration tools like Airflow.
+After graduating from a Data Engineering Course at MIT, I've pivoted to more of a technical role. learning more about development and setting up ETL/ELT pipelines to cloud storage/computing clusters with orchestration tools like Airflow.

 I've also used computation layers like pyspark and dask to process big data.